 - In the boiling water, add the yellow balls.
 Once floating, transfer to iced water to let cool.
 Drain and transfer to the tray.

-- After displaying Tsukimi Dango for hours or a day, the dumplings may have become hard to eat.
-Then you can cut and toast it in the oven toaster or frying pan.
-Then coat the dango with sweet soy glaze (mitarashi sauce) following this recipe.
+- After displaying the Tsukimi Dango for hours or a day, the dumplings may have become hard to eat.
+If so, you can cut and toast them in the toaster oven or frying pan.
+Then, coat the dango with sweet soy glaze (mitarashi sauce) following my Mitarashi Dango recipe.

 Notes